Chinese ATV Won’t Start – Troubleshooting Guide

 Carburetor issues

-• Stuck carb float (typical in ATVs that’s been sitting for extended periods).
+• Stuck carb float (typical in ATVs that have been sitting for extended periods).

 • Gummed-up carb needs cleaning.

-• Internal carburetor components come loose, such as the jets.
+• Internal carburetor components, such as the jets, have come loose.

 Make Sure the Fuel Is Not Bad